QNimbus/docker-dev-joomla/README.md

 See: [Docker Desktop WSL 2 backend - Best practices](https://docs.docker.com/docker-for-windows/wsl/#best-practices)

-To get the best out of the file system performance when bind-mounting files, we recommend storing source code and other data that is bind-mounted into Linux containers (i.e., with docker run -v <host-path>:<container-path>) in the Linux file system, rather than the Windows file system.
+To get the best out of the file system performance when bind-mounting files, we recommend storing source code and other data that is bind-mounted into Linux containers (i.e., with `docker run -v <host-path>:<container-path>`) in the Linux file system, rather than the Windows file system.
 You can also refer to the [recommendation](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) from Microsoft.

 ## Changelog

 ### [Unreleased] <!-- omit in toc -->

+#### Added <!-- omit in toc -->

+- Added `Getting started` section to README
+- Added `Useful commands` section to README

+#### Changed <!-- omit in toc -->

+- Renamed container names in `docker-compose` file
+- Removed obsolete `volumes` section from `docker-compose` file
+- Minor corrections and additions to README

 ### [v0.0.2] - 2021-04-30 <!-- omit in toc -->